Life of Agony: Second split (2012–2013)

 In a February 2012 interview, Abruscato confirmed that Life of Agony was disbanded.
 He explained "We're not gonna play [anymore].
 We moved out of our studio.
 We all kind of feel like we're at the end.
 We're never gonna make another record, because of those kinds of problems I was talking about [earlier in the interview] – we can't agree on writing a song.
-And Mina Caputo (vocals) wants to pursue her lifestyle.
+And [Keith] Caputo (vocals) wants to pursue [his] lifestyle.
 And that's pretty much the reason why also I've moved on and I'm doing my own thing...to just keep going; I didn't want my career to stop with Life of Agony.
 Life of Agony doesn't tour, Life of Agony doesn't do much.
 And so we were at a point where it was like...we did the last three shows in July [2011] and then we moved out of our studio, and that's it.
 I don't foresee anything in the future; I highly doubt it.
 I don't know how that would happen."

-In a July 2012 interview with Revolver Magazine, Robert described his attitude towards the state of the band, and said "I actually don't think Mina's transition is the ultimate reason the band isn't active right now.
-We'd been doing a lot less touring over the last bunch of years, way before she announced her personal news.
+In a July 2012 interview with Revolver Magazine, Robert described his attitude towards the state of the band, and said "I actually don't think [Keith]'s transition is the ultimate reason the band isn't active right now.
+We'd been doing a lot less touring over the last bunch of years, way before [he] announced [his] personal news.
 I can only speak for myself, but I can say that starting a family has definitely made me want to tour and travel a lot less in general.
 For that reason in particular, I'm much happier being home working on my comics and film projects.
 It fulfills my creative needs and allows me to live the life I want to at this stage."